danieldsouza13/RAG-Conversational-AI/README.md

 Create a `.env` file in the root directory of your project with following the setup in `.env.example`

 ### 4. Ingest Documents into MongoDB
-Run the document ingestion script to add sample documents to your MongoDB database:
     python ingest_docs.py

 ### 5. Start the RAG Conversational AI Application
-Run the Conversational AI:
     python main.py

 ## Eval Framework Instructions

 ### 1. Generate Synthetic Testset
-Use the `synthetic_testset.py` script to create test queries with ground truths:
     python synthetic_testset.py
+Uses the `synthetic_testset.py` script to create test queries with ground truths

 ### 2. Run Evaluation
-Evaluate the system's performance using various metrics:
     python synthetic_eval_script.py
-The script will calculate metrics such as precision, recall, faithfulness, relevancy, cost, and response time.
+Evaluates the system's performance using by using metrics such as such as precision, recall, faithfulness, relevancy, cost, and response time.

 ### 3. Generate Benchmarking PDF Report
-Create a detailed performance report with visualizations:
     python evaluation_report.py
-The report includes radar charts, histograms, confusion matrices, and improvement suggestions.
+Creates a detailed performance report with visualizations including radar charts, histograms, confusion matrices, and improvement suggestions.

 ---